Meghalayan

-The Meghalayan age is the name given in 2018, by the International Commission on Stratigraphy, to the current age or latest geologic age – or uppermost stage of the Quaternary.
+The Meghalayan age is the current age or latest geologic age – or uppermost stage of the Quaternary.
+It was given the name in 2018, by the International Commission on Stratigraphy.
 It is also the upper, or latest, of three subdivisions of the Holocene epoch or series.
 This way of breaking down time is based only on geology; for example, it is unrelated to the three-age system of historical periods into which human development is sometimes divided.

 Timeline

 The Meghalayan begins 4,200 years BP (c.
 2251 BCE or 7750 HE).
 Helama & Oinonen (2019) dated the start of the Meghalayan to 2190–1990 BCE.
 The age began with a 200-year drought that impacted human civilizations in the Eastern Mediterranean, Mesopotamia, the Indus Valley and the Yangtze River Valley.

 Origins

 This age is named after the Northeast Indian state of Meghalaya, where the stalagmite was found that is used to mark out its years.

 The International Commission on Stratigraphy officially ratified this age in June 2018, along with the earlier Greenlandian and Northgrippian ages/stages.
 Its Global Boundary Stratotype Section and Point (GSSP) is a Krem Mawmluh Cave formation in Meghalaya.
 Mawmluh cave is one of the longest and deepest caves in India, and conditions there were suitable for preserving chemical signs of the transition in ages.
 The global auxiliary stratotype is an ice core from Mount Logan in Canada.